erickbytes/divbull/divbull.com/content/blog/The-ETF-Bias.md

 This target allocation can be achieved with both passive funds and individual stocks.

-I propose that the financial industry has a bias against individual stock picking, perhaps because it is difficult to succceed.
+I propose that the financial industry has a bias against individual stock picking, perhaps because it is difficult to succeed.
 However, financial pros and bogleheads often write off stockpicking as being like going to the casino.

 The truth is that it's easy to lose money by picking a bad stock at the wrong time.
 I've picked